gregorbj/Archive-VisionEval/api/model_system_design.md

 )
 ```
 The meanings of these specifications are as follows:
-- **NAME** This is the name(s) of the data column.
+- **NAME** This is the name(s) of the data column in the file.
 The name must be a character string (i.e. surrounded by quotation marks).
 If multiple columns of the file have the same specifications except for their names, they can listed as in the first item in the example.
 This method avoids a lot of redundant data entry.
 Note that the order of specifications does not need to be the same as the order of the columns in the file.
 Also note that it is OK if the file contains columns that are not specified, as long as it contains all of the columns that are specified.
 Columns that are not listed are ignored.
 - **TYPE** This the data type of the data contained in the column.
-Allowable types are the 4 primitive types (integer, double, character, and logical), the complex types listed in section 6.4, or 'compound'.
+Allowable types are the 4 primitive types recognized by the R language (integer, double, character, and logical), the complex types listed in section 6.4, or 'compound'.
 The type must be a character string.
 - **PROHIBIT** This is a character vector which identifies all prohibited data conditions.
 For example, the specification for the "PERSONS" data column in the example above is c("NA", "< 0").
 This means that there cannot be any values that are undefined (NA) or less than or equal to 0.
 The symbols that may be used in a PROHIBIT specification are: NA, ==, !=, <, <=, >, >= (i.e. undefined, equal to, not equal to, less than, less than or equal to, greater than, greater than or equal to).
 Note that prohibited conditions must be represented as character strings.
+If there is more than one prohibited condition, as in the example, the conditions must be entered as an R vector using the 'c()' function, as shown in the example.
 The absence of prohibited conditions is represented by an empty character string (i.e. "").
 - **ISELEMENTOF** This is a vector which specifies the set of allowed values.
 It is used when the input values must be elements of a set of discrete values.
 The vector describing the set must be of the same type as is specified for the input data.
+Vectors of elements are entered using the 'c()' function.
 The absence of a specification for this is represented by an empty character string.
 - **UNLIKELY** This is a vector of conditions that while not prohibited, are not likely to occur.
 While conditions identified in the PROHIBIT and ISELEMENTOF specifications will produce an error if they are not met (thereby stopping the calculation of parameters), the conditions identified in the UNLIKELY specification will only produce a warning message.
+Vectors of conditions are entered using the 'c()' function.
 - **TOTAL** This specifies a required total value for the column of data.
 This is useful if the data represents proportions or percentages and must add up to 1 or 100.
 The absence of a specification for this is represented by an empty character string.

+Note that if more than one module uses the same dataset(s) for parameter estimation, it may be convenient for all data preparation to be carried out by one script which produces one or more R data frames which are saved to the data directory and loaded as needed by module scripts.
+That is what is done in the VESimHouseholds package.
+The CreateEstimationDatasets.R script creates and saves the Hh_df dataset which is used in estimating all the models in the package.

 The second thing the parameters section of the module script does is define any functions that may be needed to calculate submodel parameters.
 These functions can be as complex as required to carry out the calculations, but they must be well documented.
 Function documentation is done using [Roxygen syntax](http://r-pkgs.had.co.nz/man.html).